immutant/immutant/docs/migration-guide.md

 Brought over, but with a drastically different API.

-## immutant.pipeline -> ?
+## immutant.pipeline -> immutant.messaging.pipeline

-Will likely be brought over.
+The API is unchanged, other than renaming the namespace.

 ## immutant.registry REMOVED